HeteroChromia420/OBQSS/README.md

 Package Management

     flatpak: A system for managing applications in sandboxed environments.
-    gnome-software: A graphical package manager for handling flatpak applications and repositories.
+    Plasma Discover: A graphical package manager for handling flatpak applications and repositories.

 ## What this script will not install